ai-driven-dev/ai-driven-dev-community/README.md

 - [Anthropic Prompt Library](https://docs.anthropic.com/en/prompt-library/website-wizard) - A collection of prompts to use with Claude.
 - [LLMLingua](https://llmlingua.com) - Prompts compressing for accelerated inference.
+- [GitHub: "Awesome Agents"](https://github.com/kyrolabs/awesome-agents) - A curated list of AI agents to use in your daily work.
+- [GitHub: Copilot course from Microsoft](https://github.com/microsoft/Mastering-GitHub-Copilot-for-Paired-Programming) - Mastering GitHub Copilot for Paired Programming.

 **Internal**: